aws-samples/conversational-ai-assistant-multi-route-chain/multi-route-chain-app/README.md

 - **Specialized Chatbot Interactions**: Explains how to use Langchain's [LLMChain](https://api.python.langchain.com/en/latest/chains/langchain.chains.llm.LLMChain.html#langchain.chains.llm.LLMChain) for engaging in specialized conversations and performing tasks by leveraging large language models, ensuring that the AI can handle a variety of user intents with high precision.
 - **Natural Conversational Engagement**: Focuses on using the same [LLMChain](https://api.python.langchain.com/en/latest/chains/langchain.chains.llm.LLMChain.html#langchain.chains.llm.LLMChain) to maintain a natural and fluid conversation flow, making interactions feel more human-like and intuitive.

 A key aspect covered is the preservation of conversation context and chat history, which is crucial for the AI to understand the user's ongoing intent and provide responses that are coherent and contextually enriched.
-For details on how context is maintained and utilized to enhance conversations, the repository includes information on [Langchain memory](https://python.langchain.com/docs/modules/memory/) techniques.
+Please review the Memory implementation section for an overview.

 ## Solution architecture